hongw-lab/CScreener/README.md

 These fields are required for CScreener to correctly load the `ms.mat`.
 Additionally, if the `ms.mat` is saved in `-v7.3` format in MATLAB, it is best to create a field named 'cell_label' containing a numNeurons x 1 all-ones vector.
 If `ms.mat` is saved in `-v7.0` or earlier format, CScreener will create 'cell_label'.

-The PySide CScreener has tremendous advantages comparing to its [MATLAB predecessor](https://github.com/hsingchien/1p_preprocessing):
+The PySide CScreener has several advantages comparing to its [MATLAB predecessor](https://github.com/hsingchien/1p_preprocessing):

 - Faster video loading using OpenCV.
 - Smoother experience with heavy computing tasks such as computing the maximum projection frame handled by a separate thread, making the app responsive to user actions even during computation.